giannis3p/logs_autouploader/README.md

 # dps_report_uploader
-a tool that autouploads logs because the existing tools annoy me
+a simple tool that autouploads logs because the existing tools annoy me